Dynamics-Adaptive Continual Reinforcement Learning via Progressive Contextualization: Introduction

 The contributions of this article are summarized as follows. \begin{itemize} \item[1)] An incremental context detection strategy is introduced for CRL in dynamic environments.
-It formalizes context inference in dynamic environments as an online Bayesian infinite Gaussian mixture clustering procedure on environmental features, enabling the agent to properly identify changes in environmental dynamics in an online manner without any prior knowledge of contexts. \item[2)] A novel dynamics-adaptive CRL training scheme called DaCoRL is proposed for dynamic environments in continuous spaces.
-By employing an expandable multihead neural network in which an output head is added synchronously with the newly instantiated context, and a knowledge distillation regularization term, DaCoRL can effectively alleviate the catastrophic forgetting and ensure competitive capacity of RL agents for continual learning in dynamic environments. \item[3)] Extensive experiments on a suite of continuous control tasks ranging from robot navigation to MuJoCo locomotion are conducted to validate the overall superiority of our method over baselines in terms of the stability, overall performance and generalization ability. \end{itemize}
+It formalizes context inference as an online Bayesian IGMM clustering procedure, enabling the agent to properly identify changes in environmental dynamics in an online manner without any prior knowledge of contexts. \item[2)] A dynamics-adaptive CRL training scheme called DaCoRL is proposed for dynamic environments in continuous spaces.
+By employing an expandable multihead neural network and a knowledge distillation regularization term, DaCoRL can effectively alleviate the catastrophic forgetting and ensure competitive capacity of RL agents for continual learning in dynamic environments. \item[3)] Extensive experiments on a suite of continuous control tasks ranging from robot navigation to MuJoCo locomotion are conducted to validate the overall superiority of our method over baselines in terms of the stability, overall performance and generalization ability. \end{itemize}

-In the rest part of this article, Section II reviews the related work and Section III introduces the problem statement of CRL and relevant concepts and notations.
+In the rest part of this article, Section II reviews the related work and Section III introduces CRL problem statement and relevant concepts.
 In Section IV, the framework of DaCoRL is presented, with details on its mechanism and implementation.
-Experimental results and analyses on several robot navigation and MuJoCo locomotion tasks are presented in Section V to provide comprehensive evidences on the superiority of DaCoRL over existing techniques.
-This article is concluded in Section VI with some discussions and directions for future work.
+Experimental results and analyses on several robot navigation and MuJoCo locomotion tasks are presented in Section V, and this article is concluded in Section VI with some discussions and directions for future work.